Adult learning statistics - characteristics of education and training

 For some people the decision to re-engage in education and training is a difficult one: it is therefore likely that a range of different approaches are required to offer participants flexible pathways.
 These may comprise formal, non-formal and informal learning, so that individual’s engage in up-skilling or re-skilling to improve their employment opportunities and lives in general.
 On the one hand, investment in adult skills has the potential to improve an individual’s quality of life by raising potential earnings, increase their job satisfaction and job opportunities, or promote their social mobility.
 From a policy perspective, adult education and training has the potential to help the EU to boost its competitiveness in globalised markets, develop a more highly-skilled workforce to meet employers’ demands, keep an ageing workforce productive and move people out of welfare.
 Such developments are increasingly important in a global context, given the rapid increase in the level of educational attainment and skills among the workforces of emerging and developing economies.

-The strategic framework for European cooperation in education and training (ET 2020) provides a common set of objectives for EU Member States, outlined in eight benchmark targets, one of which foresees an average of at least 15 % of adults in the EU-28 participating in lifelong learning by 2020.
+The strategic framework for European cooperation in education and training (ET 2020) provides a common set of objectives for EU Member States, outlined in eight benchmark targets, one of which foresees an average of at least 15 % of adults in the EU participating in lifelong learning by 2020.
 This benchmark refers to participation in education and training in the four weeks prior to the survey and data for monitoring this benchmark are provided by the EU labour force survey (EU-LFS).
-The EU-LFS was chosen to illustrate progress towards the benchmark because it provides annual data on lifelong learning (although only for the 4 weeks prior to the survey) while the AES which measures participation in education and training during the last 12 months is run every five years only.
+The EU-LFS was chosen to illustrate progress towards the benchmark because it provides annual data on lifelong learning (although only for the 4 weeks prior to the survey) while the AES which measures participation in education and training during the last 12 months is run every five years only (every six years from 2022).

 In 2011, a Council Resolution on Rethinking education: investing in skills for better socio-economic outcomes’ (COM(2012) 0669 final) was adopted by the European Commission in 2012, it covers four key areas: